BCDA-APS/use_bluesky/templates/README.md

 The APS HT-HEDM instrument has developed their own YAML format to configure parts of the instrument, such as for [tomography](https://github.com/aps-ht-hedm/jupyter-ht-hedm/blob/master/seisidd/config/tomo_devices.yml).
 Consult this team for more information

-## direct python code

-Sometimes, such as for demos or exectuable scripts, the instrument (or parts) are declared directly in the python code.
-See the [lessons](/lessons/README.md) in this repository for examples.

 # Install bluesky starter scripts